Mission

 Short Biography

-Micaela Kaibni Raen is a queer Palestinian American mother, creator, cultural worker, and global human rights activist.
-She is an award-winning published author and multimedia artist.
+Micaela Kaibni Raen is a queer Palestinian American mother, cultural worker, and global human rights activist.
+She is an award-winning published author and multimedia visual artist.
 Her work stitches eco-feminist poetics with Indigenous Palestinian textiles into print and digitized spaces to breakthrough a technomediated world.
 She grew up in the Little Arabia community in California and graduated from Chapman University.

 Socials